pgryko/code_coffee_algorithms/README.md

-# Self Study
+# Code & Coffee: Datastructures and Algorithms

-A collection of small projects for self study.
+A collection of small projects demonstrating computer science concepts.
 The goal is to use these for teaching/demoing in Code & Coffee meetups, and generally as a reference (especially when it comes to tooling & config).

 Aim is to work through standard algorithm, data structures questions in both python and C++ (both languages due to differences in the way memory is managed).